paypal/nemo-drivex/README.md

 <div class="param-desc">
-resolves to true or rejected
+resolves to true or false
 </div>